houseman/houseman.github.io/README.md

 We follow an Agile methodology; daily stand-up meetings, two-week sprints, backlog grooming, sprint planning etc. Deployment is continuous, and achieved through a Jenkins CI/CD pipeline.

 As a senior member of the DSCBE team, I have the following responsibilities and roles:
+- **Project Lead**; plan work into sprints, liaising with stakeholders (product managers, vendors, other teams) in order to ensure on-time project delivery
-- Mentor junior and intermediate team-members, mostly through code review
+- Be a **mentor** to junior and intermediate team-members, mostly through code review
-- Seek technological advancement of our team's domain through continuous improvement
+- Seek **technological advancement** of our team's domain through continuous improvement
-- Design technical specifications that meet business requirements (at scale)
+- Analyze business requirements, and **architect solutions ** that fulfill these requirements (at scale)
-- Project Lead; plan work into sprints, liaising with stakeholders (product managers, vendors, other teams) in order to ensure on-time project delivery
 - Interview engineering candidates, assess their abilities and suitability, and make appointment recommendations to management

+> As of 1 April 2023, I have progressed to **Senior Software Engineer II** at Takealot.com.
+This is a level-5 position (on a scale of 1 - 6, with 1 being Engineer I, and 6 being Principal Engineer).

 ### StockFair Online
 > October 2015 - September 2020